 TCPA texting rules are generally the same as those that apply to calls and voice channels.
 At a federal level, text messages are treated as calls for regulated technology purposes so, if you are using an ATDS, then you have to have express written consent to send marketing texts, and regular express consent to send informational texts.

 If you are not using an ATDS and are sending a text manually, you do not need prior express written consent but you must ensure the number is not on the national DNC list.
-If the number is on the national DNC list and you’re sending a text with marketing purposes, then you probably need to have prior express written consent.
+If the number is on the national DNC list and you’re sending a text for marketing purposes, then you probably need to have prior express written consent.

 And we say “probably” because, as Eric J. Troutman explains, the FCC just issued a new NPRM that suggests that text messages shouldn’t be subject to DNC protection.
 However, this is still an open issue.